d-hacks/kronos/README.md

 -->

 ### Creating a Sample Test Project
+Skip this step if you already have a project that you want to implement to Kronos.

 Create an empty directory to be used by kronos as a project directory and move into it.
 ```
 mkdir test